felixschweigkofler/felixschweigkofler/README.md

 Hi, I’m Felix

-I mostly coding for statistics and modelling, but I also created browser-based psychological experiments.
+I mostly coding in R for statistics and modelling, but I also created browser-based psychological experiments with javascript.

+Looking to expand into python with my next project.

+Big fan of line-by-line executability, due to my statistics view on coding.

 More about me on [my website](https://felixschweigkofler.com)